bitovi/academy/src/react/4-props.md

 Whenever the `AddNumbers` component is rendered, we can now pass it `num1` & `num2` props which it will use to do the calculation.

-Now, instead of having a hardcoded addition, the component is flexible and can be re-used in any scenario where it's necessary to display the result of adding two numbers.
+Now, instead of having a hardcoded addition, the component is flexible and can be reused in any scenario where it's necessary to display the result of adding two numbers.

 ## Prop Data Types